Friday, October 31, 2025

 The last thing you will do is to get your full and unlimited license.
 This part discusses what you should do in order to finish the process.

-Once you are over seventeen, after keeping the intermediate license in able conditions, you can elevate it to a full and unrestricted privileged driver license.
-During your intermediate days you ought to be spotless in your driving record.
+Once you are over seventeen, after keeping the intermediate license in good condition, you can elevate it to a full and unrestricted driver’s license.
+During your intermediate days, you ought to be spotless in your driving record.

 Compliance time and de-restriction conditions